Supersonic-Sites/Condesa/content/_index.md

       that too!
 We want your investments to look their best.
 We take pride in offering a way for your creativity and memories to be transformed into an eternal piece of beauty. "
+    title: "Discover a wealth of experience.
+Realize your vision. "
+    type: heading_full
+    id: none
   - type: divider_half
     bg_color: white
   - type: cards_third_img